-Type of Paid Leave Timeframe Conditions

-Paid Entitlement

-Leave)

-Maternity Commencement of employment up to 5 years of continuous service = 26 weeks (full pay) 5 years or more of continuous service = 36 weeks (full pay) Commencement date may be up to 20 weeks prior to expected date of delivery/placement By agreement with the University may be taken in more than one consolidated period.
+Type of Paid Leave Paid Leave Entitlement Timeframe Conditions Maternity Commencement of employment up to 5 years of continuous service = 26 weeks (full pay) 5 years or more of continuous service = 36 weeks (full pay) 52 weeks in total Commencement date may be up to 20 weeks prior to expected date of delivery/placement By agreement with the University may be taken immore than one consolidated period.
 Some or all of the leave may be taken at half pay (up to maximum of 52 weeks).
 Annual leave accrues on proportional basis of the full time entitlement where maternity leave is taken on a part time basis.
 If a full-time employee has converted to fractional employment prior to going on maternity leave for reasons related to the pregnancy, she will be paid at the full-time rate of pay.
 In addition, an employee may apply to the University for additional unpaid leave.
 Taken by the birth mother but can be shared if both parents work at UNSW.
 Adoption - child under 5 years Commencement of employment up to 5 years of continuous service = 26 weeks (full pay - for child under 5 years) 5 years or more continuous service = 36 weeks (full pay - for child under 5 years) 52 weeks in total Commencement from date of placement of child Adoption leave may not be accessed for a child who has been living with the partner (including same gender partner) of an employee prior to the employee adopting the child.
 Some or all of the leave may be taken at half pay (up to maximum of 52 weeks).
+In addition, an employee may apply to the University for additional

+• Can be shared if both parents work at UNSW.
+Adoption - child 5 years or older 2 weeks (full pay) or 4 weeks (half pay) 52 weeks unpaid leave minus any paid leave entitlement. • By agreement with the University, such leave may be taken in more than one consolidated period.
+Foster Parent 3 weeks (full pay) (for child under 5 years) 2 weeks (full pay) (for child 5 years and over) 52 weeks unpaid leave minus any period of paid leave from the time that a foster child enters the employee's care on a long term placement Partner (including same gender partner) 2 weeks (full pay) Commencement may be up to 3 weeks prior to the expected birth and up to 3 months after the birth In addition, an employee whose partner has given birth to a child will be entitled to a further unbroken period of 50 weeks unpaid partner leave.
 In addition, an employee may apply to the University for additional unpaid leave.
-Can be shared if both Adoption - child 5 years or older 2 weeks (full pay) or 4 weeks (half pay) 52 weeks unpaid leave minus any paid leave entitlement.
-By agreement with the University, such leave may be taken in more than one consolidated period.
-Foster Parent 3 weeks (full pay) (for child under 5 years) 2 weeks (full pay) (for child 5 years and over) 52 weeks unpaid leave minus any period of paid leave from the time that a foster child enters the employee's care on a long term placement Partner (including same gender partner) 2 weeks (full pay) Commencement may be up to 3 weeks prior to the expected birth and up to 3 months after the birth • In addition, an employee whose partner has given birth to a child will be entitled to a further unbroken period of 50 weeks unpaid partner leave.

-• In addition, an employee may apply to the University for additional unpaid leave.
-Grand parent 2 weeks (full pay) within any two year period From the date of birth and up to 3 months after the birth a statutory declaration
+Grand parent 2 weeks (full pay) within any two year period From the date of birth and up to 3 months after the birth An employee must provide a statutory declaration confirming that the birth mother of the child has no partner available to provide care to the birth mother.
+Leave may be taken in one or more consolidated period.
+An employee may apply to take additional leave in the form of paid annual leave or long service leave or unpaid leave.